Myristicin: Pharmacodynamics

 The pharmacology of myristicin and other nutmeg constituents has been reviewed.

-Metabolites
+Pharmacokinetics

 Metabolism of myristicin yields 3-methoxycatechol and enzymatically forms 5-allyl-1-methoxy-2,3-dihydroxybenzene (oxidation of the methylenedioxy group).
 Myristicin is also transformed into demethylenylmyristicin, dihydroxymyristicin, and elemicin is transformed into O-demethylelemicin, O-demethyldihydroxyelemicin, and safrole.

 There has been speculation that myristicin might be converted into the psychedelic MMDA, but this has not been demonstrated in humans.

 However, two nitrogen-containing metabolites of myristicin have been identified in the urine of rats and guinea pigs following oral or intraperitoneal administration.
 The major basic ninhydrin-positive urinary metabolite of myristicin in the rat is 3-piperidyl-1-(3′methoxy-4′,5′-methylenedioxyphenyl)-1-propanone, while the major basic ninhydrin-positive urinary metabolite of the guinea pig is 3-pyrrolidinyl-1-(3′methoxy-4′,5′-methylenedioxyphenyl)-1-propanone.
 Equivalent nitrogen-containing metabolites have also been identified for safrole and elemicin, including the dimethylamine, piperidine and pyrrolidine forms.
+Whether these aminated metabolites are involved in the reported psychoactive and hallucinogenic effects of botanical sources of these allylbenzenes like nutmeg is not known.